 Recipe Tips & Notes

-- Choose your Fish: You can make this dish with your favorite kind of white flesh fish.
+- Choose your Fish: You can make this dish with your favorite kind of white-fleshed fish.
 Other varieties that go well in this recipe include Tilapia, Halibut, Sole, Cod, and Salmon.
 If using frozen fish, thaw it overnight in the refrigerator.

 - Use Low pressure: Fish is a delicate food that can overcook very easily.
-Cooking at Low pressure ensures the fish stays flaky and tender after cooking.
+Cooking at Low pressure ensures the fish stays flaky and tender.

-- Adjust the Cook-time: If the fish pieces are thicker than 1-inch, adjust the pressure cooking time to 3 minutes at low pressure.
+- Adjust the cook time: If the fish pieces are thicker than 1 inch, increase the pressure-cooking time to 3 minutes at low pressure.

-- For Reducing calories: I like using full-fat coconut milk since I enjoy the creaminess it adds to the dish, but you can certainly use low-fat coconut milk and save a few calories.
+- To reduce calories, I like using full-fat coconut milk since I enjoy the creaminess it adds to the dish, but you can certainly use low-fat coconut milk and save a few calories.

-I recommend not adding the serrano pepper or not adding any red chili powder if you prefer a milder taste.
+I recommend skipping the serrano pepper or any red chilli powder if you prefer a milder taste.

 The answer is simple.
 After you have finished pressure-cooking the fish, select Sauté on the Instant Pot, and sauté for 1-2 minutes, or until your curry has thickened to your liking.

 Yes, you can!
-If using frozen fish, previously thaw the fish overnight in the refrigerator.
+If using frozen fish, thaw the fish overnight in the refrigerator.

 Popular Fish Recipes on the Blog